Xu-Linfeng/UESTC_MMEA_CL_main/README.md

    **After downloading the original data set according to the previous step, if you want to get the baseline results, you need to preprocess the data.**

    - Follow the steps in the [hyperlink](https://github.com/ivipclab/Frame-extractor to extract video clips into images at a specific frame rate.
+Please place the obtained picture in *”./data/"*.
-   - No additional preprocessing of sensor data is required and is included in the python code
+   - No additional preprocessing of sensor data is required and is included in the python code.